 If you are in a car and are in the path of a tornado, get out!
-Get in a building, low-lying area, or under the girders of a highway overpass (though in recent years, there has been a debate whether it is really safe to hide under overpasses, with most agreeing it is NOT).
+Get in a building or low-lying area.
 Don't try to out drive the tornado if it is coming toward you, as they are unpredictable and fast.
 If you can drive at a 90° angle away from the path, you may be able to avoid it.
 Be safe!